Kthyeon/FINE_official/README.md

-# FINE Samples for Learning with Noisy Labels
+# [Official] FINE Samples for Learning with Noisy Labels
-This repository is the official implementation of "FINE Samples for Learning with Noisy Labels" paper.
+This repository is the official implementation of "FINE Samples for Learning with Noisy Labels" paper presented in NeurIPS 2021.

 ## Reference Codes
 We refer to some official implementation codes